 Benchmarks · Proof

-For buyers replacing legacy transfer tools, the proof matters because speed, encryption, policy, and audit need to work together instead of becoming separate projects.
+The buyer takeaway is simple: speed, protection, policy, and audit can work together instead of becoming separate projects.

-360 GB <2.5 minMission packages, archives, and modern artifact sets across the Pacific
+360 GB <2.5 minMission packages and modern artifact sets

-230× rsyncpeak throughput advantage over rsync on the same path
+230× rsyncpeak throughput advantage on the same path

 Why It Works